27Aaron/dot-waybar/README.md

-# This is My Dotfiles.
+# This is My Waybar Dotfiles.